sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 ![TT sliders](./assets/time_travel_sliders.png)

 If you need to revert the document to a previous state, drag the slider to the desired revision and click on **Revert live version to this**.
 Doing so reverts the document contents to that specific version.
 If you have checked the **Changes** box to compare two revisions and click on **Revert live version to this**, contents are reverted to the latter of the two revisions being compared.
+Note that reverting a file simply creates a new version of the file equal to the old file at that point in time; in particular, no work is lost!